weaveworks/weave-gitops-private/docs/adrs/0011-pipelines.md

 ## Context

-As part of weave gitops, Sunglow team is working on deliverying Continuous Delivery Pipelines based in the following [initiative](https://www.notion.so/weaveworks/CD-Pipeline-39a6df44798c4b9fbd140f9d0df1212a)
+As part of Weave GitOps, Sunglow team is working on delivering Continuous Delivery Pipelines based in the following [initiative](https://www.notion.so/weaveworks/CD-Pipeline-39a6df44798c4b9fbd140f9d0df1212a)

 The past week has been used for doing discovery on designing a solution that could help us working in the context